dumitrescustefan/sustain-seq2seq/README.md

 Other:
 - [X] add dummy reverse sequence dataset
 - [ ] Validation measures: input tokenization required?
-- [ ] Attention: bias is needed for KQV transformations?
+- [X] Attention: bias is needed for KQV transformations?
+Answer: guess not
-- [ ] Attention: bias is needed for computiation?
+- [X] Attention: bias is needed for computiation?
+Answer: Depends on case, mostly not
 - [ ] Attention: mask needed before softmax?
+Partial answer: will speed up convergence, in the end won't really matter.
+Still on it.
 - [ ] Transfer hidden=False not working, plus needs testing